iamsyedmohammed/OMG-WP-Blog-Automation/README.md

 ```

 2. Open your browser and navigate to: `http://localhost:3000`
+3. Choose your mode:
+   - **Create New Posts** - For uploading new blog posts
+   - **Update Existing Posts** - For updating existing blog posts
-3. Click "Choose CSV File" and select your CSV file
+4. Click "Choose CSV File" and select your CSV file
-4. Click "Upload & Process"
+5. Click "Upload & Process" or "Update & Process" (depending on mode)
-5. View results in the browser
+6. View results in the browser

 ### Command-Line Interface

+#### Uploading New Posts

 1. Prepare your CSV file (see format above)
 2. Run the uploader: